- Home

 Read the label

-While cannabis edibles may look like normal food, treat or drink items, edible cannabis products are like other drugs that can affect the way you think, feel and act.
+While cannabis edibles may look like regular food, treat or drink items, edible cannabis products are like other drugs that can affect the way you think, feel and act.

-The amount of THC can be different for each product, read all labels carefully.
-If you have never tried an edible before or are new to cannabis, consume a small amount and wait to feel effects before taking more.
+The amount of THC can be different for each product; read all labels carefully.
+If you have never tried an edible before or are new to cannabis, consume a small amount and wait to feel the effects before taking more.

 Click here to learn more about edible labels